Mr R Clarke

 - Regular in contact with professionals and apprenticeship providers.

-Further information about the school’s careers programme can be accessed by making contact with Mr Andrew Martin.
+Further information about the school’s careers programme can be accessed by making contact with Mr R Clarke.

 The impact and success of the careers programme can be seen in the school’s destination data and is also actively monitored through student surveys.
 The next steps are to bring about changes which meet the Government approved Gatsby benchmarks by 2020.
 Further information about this can be found here: